retaildevcrews/capi-in-codespaces/docs/1-managed-aks-cluster.md

   ```

-- Generate the cluster configuration:
+- Generate the cluster configuration.
+The generated file represents an AKS cluster with 1 system node pool and 1 user node pool.
+It contains the Cluster API resources, AzureManagedControlPlane, AzureManagedCluster, and AzureManagedMachinePool, that map to the AKS cluster and its node pools.

   ```bash